kevinlondon/kevinlondon.github.io/_posts/2022-01-13-load-testing-guide.md

 like to know if you're in violation.
 Is a 5 minute delay before someone starts to look at the issue ok?
 15 minutes?
 Longer?

 Something I like to do is build in layers of alarms.
-Perhaps it's something that should page us if it's well above SLA.
-If it's slightly, or inconsistently over SLA, we may want to know but during business hours.
-Having different alarm severities at different levels allows us to detect issues before they get too bad.
+We should likely get paged if we're well above SLA.
+If our service is almost out of SLA, or inconsistently above SLA, we may want our system to alert us during business hours.
+Having different alarm severities at different levels allows us to detect issues before things get too bad.

 ## Load Testing